wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

 ### Uploading images

-* upload all images (you can do this either using the featured image field, or you can add an image widget to a post, and add all images from there once you access the media library)
+* Upload all images (you can do this either using the featured image field, or you can add an image widget to a post, and add all images from there once you access the media library)
+* Do not leave an empty image widget in your post => it will break the page/site

 ### Adding images to your grid gallery